cypherlux/think-like-a-computer-scientist/chapter_1.md

 Python is a __high-level__ programming language.

+_High-level_ programming languages:
+- take less time to write
+- shorter and easier to read
+- are __portable__ and can run on different kinds of computers

+_Low-level_ programming languages:
+- aka machine lanauges or assembly languages
+- encode in binary so they can be __directly executed by the computer__

+Two kinds of programs process high-level languages into low-level languages:
+1) Interpreters
+- executes the program directly
+- processed a little at a time

+2) Compilers
+- reads program (source code) and translates it completely BEFORE it runs

 ## 1.4.
 Executing Python in this Book
 ## 1.5.
 More About Programs
 ## 1.6.
 What is Debugging?